The cheat sheet you bring to the meeting.

 Use of the funeral home for visitation.
 A church or community space can substitute.

-Chapel use.
+Use of facilities & staff for the ceremony (NFDA 2023 median $550).
 A church, park, or home is often free.

 - Graveside service$200–$400